Brixton Wings Saturday School

 Our Saturday School offers an enriching blend of formal education and interactive learning, creating a dynamic environment where students and teachers collaborate to explore knowledge together.
 Our sessions focus on STEM subjects such as Maths, Science, and General Knowledge, alongside engaging explorations in Geography, where students uncover the wonders of the world through mapping, design, and hands-on activities.

-12 young people from Brixton Wings Saturday School participated in an engineering workshop at the Great Exhibition Road Festival in South Kensington.
-Partnering with upCYCLE LDN and Imperial College London, student Alex Clarke guided participants to co-create a wooden bicycle frame using salvaged parts and collaborative problem-solving.
-The workshop involved warm-up activities like mini-frame construction and brainstorming on "what makes a good bike."
-Participants wore lab coats and safety gear, fostering professionalism, before assembling and decorating the full-size wooden frame.
+12 Brixton Wings Saturday School students joined an engineering workshop at the Great Exhibition Road Festival.
+Partnering with upCYCLE LDN and Imperial College London, student Alex Clarke led them in co-creating a wooden bicycle frame from salvaged parts.
+Activities included mini-frame building, brainstorming qualities of a good bike, and assembling and decorating the full-size frame, all while wearing lab coats and safety gear.

 For the full story head over to the blog: